Take A Walk in My Flip Flops:Travel Blog

 Basic campsites might only be a flat, cleared off spot in the woods.
 Do your research before hand and make sure you know what you’re getting.
 For me I am ok with the seclusion of basic wooded sites.

 Some of the Hipcamp sites require dry camping.
-I think the key to camping in an RV or travel trailer without typical hookups is to first make sure you have enough potable water or water in your fresh water holding tank for showers ect to last the amount of time you’re camping.
-When I was looking for a site on HipCamp it was important to me to locate a site this time with electric hook up and potable water.
+I think the key to camping in an RV or travel trailer without typical hookups is to first make sure you have enough potable water or water in your freshwater holding tank for showers etc. to last the amount of time you’re camping.
+When I was looking for a site on HipCamp it was important to me to locate a site this time with electric hook-up and potable water.
 This might not be a necessity for others, but we were looking at multiple days and I knew we wouldn’t have enough battery power for the whole trip.

 Tips for a Great Camping Trip